Deeding Property to an LLC

 Due-on-Sale Issues

-Second, lenders seldom take action when property with a performing loan is transferred into the borrower’s personal company for asset protection purposes.
+Second, lenders seldom take action when property with a monetarily performing loan is transferred into the borrower’s personal company for asset protection purposes.
 In fact, this author has never seen that happen.
-Lenders are generally far more concerned with loans that are in default—although, as pointed out, transferring title is not a default, not even a technical one.
-Some lenders may send a threatening letter, depending on the circumstances, but little will likely come of it so long as the note remains current.
+Lenders are generally far more concerned with loans that are in monetary default—although, as pointed out, transferring title is not a default, not even a technical one.

 What should be done with the homestead?

 It is neither necessary nor advisable to transfer a homestead into an LLC that holds investment properties.
-As a general rule, homestead-exempt assets should be kept separate from investment assets.
-Why?
-First, the homestead is already protected by the Texas Constitution and Property Code against forced sale or execution upon a judgment.
-Second, mixing the homestead with investment assets that are prone to incur liability and lawsuits is just not a good idea.
-The homestead should be kept out of the line of fire.
+There are two reasons homestead-exempt assets should be kept separate from investment assets: (1) the homestead is already protected by the Texas Constitution and Property Code against forced sale or execution upon a judgment; and (2) mixing the homestead with investment assets that are prone to incur liability and lawsuits is just not a good idea.

-Our recommendation is to transfer the homestead into a living trust (also called an inter vivos trust).
-Trusts do not provide a liability barrier, but this is not a problem because the homestead is already protected.
-What the living trust accomplishes is probate avoidance (since the trust cannot die), providing for automatic transfer of the beneficial interest in the property without delay or expense.
+A good strategy is to transfer the homestead into a living (inter vivos) trust.
+Trusts do not provide a liability barrier but that is not a problem because the homestead is already protected.
+What the living trust accomplishes is probate avoidance (since the trust cannot die) providing for automatic transfer of the beneficial interest in the property without delay or expense.
 Even considering that Texas has expedited probate procedures, this is a real benefit.
-There is nothing to lose and everything to gain from using such an arrangement.
+There is nothing so long as the trust is a qualifying trust under the Property and Tax Codes.
 A pour-over will should be executed along with the living trust to complete the picture.

 General Warranty Deeds Versus Special Warranty Deeds

-Deeds into an LLC may be made by deed with either general or special warranties, depending on the situation.
-In most cases, there is no reason for an investor not to use a general warranty deed when conveying property into a personal company.
-Under no circumstances, however, should a quitclaim be used, since these can create problems with the chain of title.
+Deeds into an LLC may be made by deed with either general or special warranties depending on the situation.
+In most cases, there is no reason not to use a general warranty deed when conveying property into a personal LLC.
+Under no circumstances, however, should a quitclaim be used since quitclaims can create problems with the chain of title.
 If one is determined to avoid warranties, use a deed without warranties rather than a quitclaim.

 Other Clauses in the Deed

-It is also advisable to include an “as is” clause in the deed-in bold and in all caps.
-This should be routine for all business transactions in which an investor is the seller, even if the transfer is being made into one’s own company.
+Inclusion of an “as is” clause in the deed (in bold and in all caps) should be routine for all business transactions in which an investor is the seller, even if the transfer is being made into one’s own company.
 If the property is rented it may also be appropriate to assign the escrow account, the seller’s interest in the casualty insurance policy, and the tenant’s security deposit to the LLC.
 If so, assignment clauses should be included addressing these issues.

-For married investors, it is the preferred practice for both spouses to sign the deed into an LLC, since Texas is a community property state.
-If that is not done, it is possible that a future title company will ask for a marital status affidavit, non-homestead affidavit, or even a spousal signature-which could be awkward if the marriage is no longer solvent.
+For married investors, it is the preferred practice for both spouses to sign the deed into an LLC since Texas is a community property state.
+If that is not done, it is possible that a future title company will ask for an explanation or curative action—a marital status affidavit, non-homestead affidavit, or even a spousal signature—which could be awkward if the marriage is no longer solvent.

 Transfers Made for the Purpose of Defrauding Creditors

-It is preferable to transfer assets into an LLC before trouble arises.
-Otherwise the usefulness of doing so may be limited by rules against fraudulent transfers that reach back up to two years.
-Such transfers are generally indicated by so-called “badges of fraud” including:
+Transfer of investment assets into an LLC should be accomplished as part of a regular and routine asset protection strategy, well before trouble arises.
+Otherwise, the usefulness of doing so may be limited by rules against fraudulent transfers, sometimes called badges of fraud.
+These reach back up to two years.
+Concerns about fraudulent transfers can arise:

-(2) whether or not suit was threatened before the transfer occurred;
+(2) if suit was threatened before the transfer occurred;

-(3) whether the transfer was of substantially all of the person’s assets;
+(3) if the transfer was of substantially all of the person’s assets;

-(4) whether assets have been removed, undisclosed, or concealed;
+(4) if assets have been removed, undisclosed, or concealed;

-(6) whether or not, after the transfer, the transferor became insolvent as a result (made his cash disappear).
+(6) if after the transfer the transferor became insolvent as a result (made his cash disappear).

 DISCLAIMER